scenariomartin/EnglishWords/words.md

 //chamber
 corridor    [ˈkɒrɪdɔː(r)]
-lounge :airplane
+porch ,and as I stood on the front porch fumbling in my pockets, I found I didn't have my keys. lounge :airplane
        :a living room
-threshold [ˈθreʃhəʊld] ::startline ,they stepped over the threshold and immediately a fire sprang up behind them in the doorway. shed n:barn 1 v:rid 1
+threshold [ˈθreʃhəʊld] ::startline ,they stepped over the threshold and immediately a fire sprang up behind them in the doorway. shed n:barn 1 v:rid 1 tenant i 1

 //furniture
   fertilizer 1